MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 https://censys.io
 Censys scans the most ports and houses the biggest certificate database in the world, to provide the freshest and most thorough view of your assets; both known and unknown.

+## Conclusion

+Use these approaches, to gather information about your target.